-Baba Gaadge’s full name was Devidas Debuji Jhingraji Jadokar.
+Baba Gadge’s full name was Devidas Debuji Jhingraji Jadokar.
 His parents addressed him affectionately as Debu ji.
 He always kept an earthen pot-like utensil with him.
 He ate food and drank water from it.
-In Marathi, a broken piece of earthen pot is called “gaadge” and thus many people started calling him Gaadge Maharaj and Gaadge Baba.
-Later, he became famous as Sant Gaadge.
+In Marathi, a broken piece of earthen pot is called “gadge” and thus many people started calling him Gadge Maharaj and Gadge Baba.
+Later, he became famous as Sant Gadge.

-On 1 May 1983, the Maharashtra government established Sant Gaadge Maharaj University in Amravati as a token of respect to him.
+On 1 May 1983, the Maharashtra government established Sant Gadge Maharaj University in Amravati as a token of respect to him.
 On 20 December 1998 – his 42nd death anniversary – the Government of India issued a postal stamp to commemorate him.
-In 2001, Maharashtra government launched Sant Gaadge Baba Gram Swachchta Abhiyan.
+In 2001, Maharashtra government launched Sant Gadge Baba Gram Swachchta Abhiyan.

-Gaadge Baba was an institution.
+Gadge Baba was an institution.
 He was not only a great saint but a great social reformer, too.
 Dr Ambedkar had described him as the greatest servant of the people after Jotiba Phule.
-Dr Ambedkar had extolled Gaadge Baba’s sacrifices.
+Dr Ambedkar had extolled Gadge Baba’s sacrifices.
 We salute this great personality on his 141st birth anniversary.